DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 | -------                       | -----   | -----    |
 | London                        | £39,864 | £50,935  |
 | Rest of England and Wales     | £38,690 | £41,604  |

+The average salary for a leadership teachers (e.g. head of department) is £56,400.

 ### Leading practitioner pay